jabber-tools/gdf_translate/README-devnotes.md

 <ul>
   <li>Google V2 translation API
     <ul>
       <li>Each row is translated as a separate HTTP transaction.
 We are running translation in parallel (4-10 translations executed at the same time) but still this approach is slow and error prone.
-TYpical agent can have thousands of translation to be executed.
+Typical agent can have thousands of translation to be executed.
 Running such a huge number of HTTP transactions will face the networking issues and possibly also Google API quotas issues (i.e. rate limiting by API due to too many concurrent invocations).</li>
     </ul>
   </li>
   <li>Google V3 translation API